-Frisbie Memorial Hospital has been awarded a three-year term of accreditation in computed tomography (CT) as the result of a recent review by the American College of Radiology (ACR).
-CT scanning - sometimes called CAT scanning - is a noninvasive medical test that helps physicians diagnose and tailor treatments for various medical conditions.
+Frisbie Memorial Hospital has been awarded a three-year term of accreditation in computed tomography (CT), Ultrasound and in magnetic resonance imaging (MRI) as the result of a recent review by the American College of Radiology (ACR).
 The ACR gold seal of accreditation represents the highest level of image quality and patient safety.
 It is awarded only to facilities meeting ACR Practice Guidelines and Technical Standards after a peer-review evaluation by board-certified physicians and medical physicists who are experts in the field.

 American Association of Cardiovascular and Pulmonary Rehabilitation (AACVPR)

 Center for Medicare and Medicaid Services (CMS)

 Frisbie Memorial Hospital Laboratory was recognized and congratulated for the excellence of the services being provided.
 The College of American Pathologists (CAP) Laboratory Accreditation Program is recognized by the federal government as being equal to or more stringent than the government's own inspection program.

 During the CAP accreditation process, inspectors examine the laboratory's records and quality control of procedures for the preceding two years.
 CAP inspectors also examine laboratory staff qualifications, as well as the laboratory's equipment, facilities, safety program and record, in addition to the overall management of the library.

 Harvard Pilgrim's Hospital Honor Roll recognizes those adult, acute care hospitals whose performance was among the top 25% of those measured nationally on a set of composite quality and patient experience measures, as reported by Centers for Medicare and Medicaid Services (CMS) on Hospital Compare.
 Frisbie has received this honor for the past 2 years.